Develop a plan for springtime cover cropping with these simple guidelines

 Maybe you are planning an early-season crop of spinach and a late-summer planting of onions for overwintering.
 In this case, your cover-cropping window falls not in spring but between early July and mid August.
 Depending on your cover-cropping goals, Buckwheat could be a great choice for a short, midseason window.
 It is a fast-growing, heat-loving green manure that provides an abundance of nectar for bees and other beneficial insects.
-(Tip: If growing buckwheat for honey production or to help support beneficial insects, it pays to be aware that the plant shuts off its nectar production at about noon each day.)
+(Tip: If growing buckwheat for honey production or to help support beneficial insects, be aware that the plant shuts off its nectar production at about noon each day.)
 In addition, buckwheat's broad leaves quickly close the canopy to help suppress weed growth.

 It is important to understand which varieties do, and do not, perform well in your region.

-Sudangrass , on the other hand, loves heat, tolerates drought, and will perform well in all but the coolest, wettest climates.
+Sudangrass, on the other hand, loves heat, tolerates drought, and will perform well in all but the coolest, wettest climates.